cdsctf/.github/profile/README.md

 - [cdsctf/cdsant](https://github.com/cdsctf/cdsant): A temporary frontend implementation of CdsCTF. (recommended)
 - [cdsctf/cdsuno](https://github.com/cdsctf/cdsuno): Independent implementation of CdsCTF frontend without relying on UI libraries.

-> [!TIP] Is there any confirmed frontend implementation that CdsCTF will support in the long term?
+> Q: Is there any confirmed frontend implementation that CdsCTF will support in the long term?
+>
 > Temporarily no. The founders of CdsCTF have always wanted a frontend with elegant design, but due to personal limitations, the self implemented frontend was not very ideal.
 So the future frontend is a choice between continuing self implementation and using a stable Material you design.

 ### Documentation